Seven Ways to Celebrate the Winter Olympics

 - Make your own Olympic torches by filling ice cream cones with popcorn!
 Present the torches – and enjoy.

-- Have a bake day.
-Make chocolate cupcakes with white icing – and use 5 Smarties to create the 5 Olympic rings on the top of each one.
+- Have a baking day.
+Make chocolate cupcakes with white icing – and use five Smarties to create the five Olympic rings on the top of each one.

 - Plan to cheer on your favourite contenders at a public restaurant one evening.
-It's so exciting when everyone is up, clapping their hands or high-fiving each other!
+It’s so exciting when everyone is up, and clapping their hands together.

 Hiring a residential cleaning company like MOLLY MAID helps you to enjoy your downtime more – and more often!